 These eye-catching birds are large with long bodies, large wingspans, and long, slender necks.
 Three types of cormorants can be found on the area: the red-faced cormorant, double-crested cormorant, and pelagic cormorant.

 In addition to the commonly-seen bird species listed above, you may also see: rhinoceros aucklets, sooty shearwaters, parasitic and long-tailed jaegers, peregrine falcons, pigeon guillemots, marbled murrelet, surf scoters, eiders, harlequin ducks, goldeneyes, arctic tern, loons, and petrels.

-Billies (males), nannies (females), and kids (babies) are often spotted scrambling along the steep coastline cliffs of Kenai Fjords National Park and Prince William Sound.
-They use their split booked to latch on to narrow cliffs, making then sure-foot climbers in steep alpine areas.
+Billies (males), nannies (females), and kids (babies) are often spotted scrambling along the steep coastline cliffs of Resurrection Bay and Kenai Fjords National Park.
+They use their split hooves to latch on to narrow cliffs, making them sure-footed climbers in steep alpine areas.

 These large mammals can be seen along the coastline and weigh as much as 500 pounds.
 They feed on salmon, berries, and vegetation.